 More common side effects

-The more common side effects that occur with tamsulosin include:
+The more common side effects that can occur with tamsulosin include:

 - runny nose